March 2025 - Diary of a Revenue Engineer

 Endurance

-Oh, and I mostly stayed off the booze, finding wine creeping back into my evenings towards the end of March due to workload, stress, toddlers being unreasonable and a general tendency towards chemical escapism.
+Oh, and I mostly steered clear of alcohol, finding wine creeping back into my evenings towards the end of March due to workload, stress, unreasonable toddlers… and a general tendency towards escapism.

 How I stayed happier…